We’ll answer all your questions about insuring a new car before it's in your driveway.

 Insurance For A New Car When Selling Your Old One

-This scenario depends on whether you immediately canceled the insurance for your old car or if you have an overlap.
-If your old policy is still intact, you may be able to buy the new car without doing a thing on the same day.
-Many auto insurance companies offer a grace period when you add a new car to your policy.
-This typically ranges from a few days to 30 days, so be sure to check your policy before you head to the dealer.
+This scenario depends on whether you immediately canceled the insurance coverage for your old car or if you have an overlap.
+If your old car insurance policy is still intact, you may be able to buy the new car without doing a thing on the same day.
+Many auto insurance companies offer a grace period when you add a new car to your current policy.
+This typically ranges from a few days to 30 days, so be sure to check your auto insurance policy before you head to the dealer.

 We recommend checking in with your car insurance company even if it offers a grace period.
 Some dealers will not let you drive away without some sort of proof that you’ve done so.
 Discuss this with the dealer as you shop around to avoid complications.